-- A storm drain is in conflict with the Alum Rock Station, a traction power substation, and parking garage.
+- Two sanitary sewer mains are in conflict with the cut and cover box for the east tunnel portal and would be relocated to the south of the portal above the bored tunnel. - A storm drain is in conflict with the Alum Rock Station, a traction power substation, and parking garage.
 The storm drain would be relocated to avoid these structures.
 The northeasterly end of the Alum Rock Station encroaches into the Caltrans ROW and adversely affects another storm drain.
 This storm drain would require relocation prior to construction of the station box. - Several communications duct banks with associated vaults, electrical ducts and vaults, gas lines, water lines, storm drains, and sanitary sewers are in conflict with the Downtown San Jose Station.
 Most of these utilities would require reconstruction and/or relocation. - A sanitary sewer line is in conflict with the Diridon/Arena Station box and would be relocated to the east end of the station.
 For the most part, other utilities crossing the Diridon/Arena station at Autumn, Montgomery, and Cahill streets would be supported in place during construction but not relocated. - A sanitary sewer and a storm drain are in conflict with the cut and cover box for the west tunnel portal and would be relocated to the south of the portal above the bored tunnel.

 For the Santa Clara Station and Newhall Yard and Shops facility, also specific to the SVRTP Alternative, utilities would be protected in place or relocated horizontally and/or vertically.
 In general, all existing UPRR utilities within the Newhall Yard and Shops ROW would be abandoned by UPRR and removed.
 Likewise, all existing utilities within the Newhall Yard and Shops facility that serve the Federal Express Building would be abandoned and removed.
-Utilities near the Santa Clara Station and pedestrian bridge would be protected in place, as needed.
+Utilities under the Santa Clara Station and pedestrian bridge and pedestrian access structures would be protected in place, as needed.
+Utilities may need to be relocated from under the proposed Santa Clara pedestrian bridge and the two pedestrian structures.
 In the tail track area of the yard and shops facility, a 60kV overhead electric line would be relocated in accordance with BART Facility Standards to a location outside the ROW.
 Also in the tail track area, two communication towers would be in conflict with the alignment and would be relocated.
 A communications line that conflicts with the vehicle turntable, non-revenue maintenance and engineering shop, and Santa Clara Station would be relocated to near Newhall Street outside the ROW.
 Utilities along Brokaw Road would be relocated as necessary to accommodate road widening for station access.
 Finally, an existing Silicon Valley Power Substation would be relocated within the Newhall Yard and Shops site.